 Elaborate on the intrinsic challenges of these scenarios, e.g. deployment, (cross-layer/end-to-end optimisation, connect-compute trade-off.
 What else?

-Explain the objective/contribution of the paper, i.e. to model the handling of Social XR applications in an indoor 5G network to enable a feasibility assessment of different scenarios in terms of a.o. number of participating users, application characteristics and available spectrum/BS resources; and to optimise traffic handling in the radio access network, incl. packet scheduling and D-MIMO management.
+Explain the objective/contribution of the paper, i.e. to model the handling of social XR applications in an indoor 5G network to enable a feasibility assessment of different scenarios in terms of a.o. number of participating users, application characteristics and available spectrum/BS resources; and to optimise traffic handling in the radio access network, incl. packet scheduling and D-MIMO management.

 Related work (JOÃO/SJORS; ¼ page)